Virna Lisi: Later career in Europe

 To overcome her typecasting playing seductresses, Lisi sought new types of roles, of evil women or of a lover in relationships of disparate age for example.
 In those years, she participated in Italian productions, in Casanova 70 and Le bambole (1965), Arabella (1967), and Le dolci signore (1968).
 She turned down the part played by Jane Fonda in Roger Vadim's Barbarella (1968).
 Lisi also starred in The Birds, the Bees and the Italians (1966) which shared the Grand Prix (then equivalent to the Palme d'Or, which was not awarded at the time) with A Man and a Woman at the Cannes Film Festival that year.

 She told The New York Sunday Times that after marrying Franco Pesci, an Italian builder and architect, she briefly retired from acting in the early 1970s to spend more time with her husband and their son, Corrado.
-Nonetheless, Lisi's career underwent a renaissance with a number of projects, including Al di là del bene e del male (1977), Ernesto (1979), and La cicala (1980).
+Nonetheless, Lisi's career underwent a renaissance with a number of projects, including Beyond Good and Evil (1977), Ernesto (1979), and The Cricket (1980).
 For the film La Reine Margot (1994), Lisi's portrayal of Catherine de' Medici won her both the César and Cannes Film Festival awards, along with a Silver Ribbon for Best Supporting Actress.
-In 2002, Lisi starred in Il più bel giorno della mia vita.
+In 2002, Lisi starred in The Best Day of My Life.
 Lisi then participated in many sitcoms and TV series.
 Her last movie was in the Italian comedy drama Latin Lover in 2014, shortly before her death.